jomei/leetcode2github/README.md

 2. Sign in with GitHub
 3. Use this extension after LeetCode problem acceptance(this will happen automatically soon)

+## Changelog:
+**Version 0.2.0**:
+- Added solution form validation
+- Added remembering last selected repo and set it as default
+- Added loader while the app is initializing
+- Added solution file name and commit message generation based on the problem title and selected programming language

+**Version 0.1.0**:
+- OAuth through GitHub.com
+- Simple form for solution submit

 ## Contribution
 This extension is built using:
 * TypeScript